Skip to main content

 wrinkled clothing

 Did you know that steamers are banned on the majority of cruise lines?
 This is because they are deemed a fire hazard!
-They're bulky anyways and would take up a lot of space in your luggage.
+They're bulky anyway and would take up a lot of space in your luggage.

 Rather than wind up disappointed when you notice that the steamer you brought has been confiscated, pack wrinkle release spray instead.
 This, along with hanging clothes in the bathroom while you shower, is a way alternative.
 It will help refresh any item of clothing that you pack.